epixieme/robofriends/README.md

-This project is part of the react learning component from The Complete Web Developer:Zero to Mastery
+This project is part of the react learning component from The Complete Web Developer:Zero to Mastery.